 A Long Awaited Update: Dubbo, Mike Tyson v Jake Paul, Missy Higgins & Life In November

-This post is part 24 of 24 in the series:
+This entry is part 24 of 27 in the series Perks of Being a Tyneesha

 I haven’t made a genuine peep since the turn of the season in September, so here’s an update.
 I’ll give you the TLDR: